 These bowls are bursting with flavor!
 You don't want to miss each step for the perfect copycat dish.

 - Cilantro Lime Rice- The perfect combo of fluffy white rice flavored with lime juice and tossed with cilantro.
-We recommend jasmine or basmati rice for the rice.
+We recommend jasmine or basmati rice.

-- Chipotle Corn Salsa- Roasted poblano pepper, purple onion, cilantro, and corn tossed together.
+- Roasted Chili Corn Salsa- Roasted poblano pepper, purple onion, cilantro, and corn tossed together.

-- Guacamole- We love this tasty homemade recipe seasoned with cilantro and lime.
+- Cilantro Lime Guacamole- We love this tasty homemade recipe seasoned with cilantro and lime.

 - Chipotle Chicken- Perfectly seasoned, make sure to give your chicken plenty of time to marinate for the ultimate flavor.